library-pals/spotify-to-yaml-action/README.md

   workflow_dispatch:
     inputs:
       playlist-name:
         description: Your Spotify playlist name that you want to export.
-Required for non-seasonal playlist export.
         required: true
         type: string